 Stress Relief for Students

-You can help your students deal with stress, too!
+Schools isn't just stressful for teachers.
+With these resources, you can help your students deal with stress, too!

 Learning to Tap Away Stress, Anger

 In this Wire Side Chat, psychologist Dr. Lynne Namka, author of Good Bye Ouchies and Grouchies, Hello Happy Feelings, describes how teachers can use the self-soothing Emotional Freedom Technique (EFT) to help students let go of their worries and release tension in a positive way.

 Comedy in the Classroom: Just What the Doctor Ordered?